ParmeshwarBruviti/auth-tool/README.md

 ### 3. Seed the database (optional)

-Once the application is running switch to \api folder and  in another terminal run
+Once the application is running switch to '\api' folder and  in another terminal run

 ```